pdmelo/4W6-Winter-2025/Assignments/2-controllers.md

   - If the request gives an invalid path (ex. `GET /todos/abc`) then the response should send back a 400 Bad Request.
   - If the path is valid, but the resource does not exist (ex. `GET /todos/999`) then the response should send back a 404 Not Found.
-- Ensure the database is being affected how you think it should be by pausing on a breakpoint in your code and running a select statement on the database using psql. **I advise having two terminals open, one with** `psql`, and the other with npm run test.
+- Ensure the database is being affected how you think it should be by pausing on a breakpoint in your code and running a select statement on the database using psql. **I advise having two terminals open, one with** `psql`, **and the other with** `npm run test`.
 - You won’t need to run the server in one terminal and run the client in another like for the past exercises.
-This is because the tests take care of starting and stopping the server as needed. **I advise running the tests** one-by-one in a debug terminal.
+This is because the tests take care of starting and stopping the server as needed. **I advise running the tests** [one-by-one](https://pdmelo.github.io/4W6-Winter-2025/#/Guides/testing) in a [debug terminal](https://pdmelo.github.io/4W6-Winter-2025/#/Guides/debugging).
 - Does the test time out before you’re done debugging?
 Increase the timeout time inside `jest.config.js`.
 - Tests running painfully slow?
 Don’t use them to run your code each time.
 You can manually test your code by creating an` app.ts` file at the root of your project: